Cooking with garlic, eating it raw, or taking garlic supplements is a staple home remedy for common colds.

 According to the National Institutes of Health (NIH), there is not enough evidence to determine whether garlic can prevent or treat the common cold.
 Some results suggest that it could be helpful, however.

-Researchers used aged garlic extract (AGE) in another study, which explored the effects of garlic on the immune system.
+Researchers used aged garlic extract (AGE) in

 The authors noted that participants who took AGE reported fewer and less severe symptoms if they did catch a cold.
 These results suggest that taking AGE could help reduce inflammation.